werbenhu/eventbus/README.md

 	}(pipe)
 	wg.Wait()

-	// Subscribers receive messages asynchronously,
+	// Subscribers receive messages asynchronously.
-	// So delay for a while before unsubscribe time.Sleep(time.Millisecond)
+	// To ensure that subscribers can receive all messages, there is a delay before unsubscribe time.Sleep(time.Millisecond)
 	pipe.Unsubscribe(handler1)
 	pipe.Unsubscribe(handler2)